jordancode5/Quant_Strat/Step 0 Risk Management/README.md

 Without it, trading systems are fragile.
 With it, they can endure bad luck and survive long enough to benefit from skill.
+Market regimes change, and even the most sophisticated trading strategies eventually or periodically stop working.
+Save some money and let your account live long enough to trade another day